Chapter 13 BWV 72 Alles nur nach Gottes Willen

 C 72 is another work that suggests that Bach may have been in the habit of looking over the scores of previous cantatas written for the same day; Dürr (p 208) points out the similarities in the libretto for this and the earlier C 73.
 Furthermore, the opening choruses of Cs 72 and 111 are in the same key (Am), they both begin with two forceful crotchets on the same notes (a and e) and each is carried along with torrents of semi-quaver passages.

-Finally, the two works are linked by the fact that Bach uses the same chorale to close them and to form the basis of the C 111 fantasia.
+Finally, the two works are linked by the fact that Bach uses the same chorale to close them as well as form the basis of the C 111 fantasia.

 But if the listener feels any sense of déjá vu about the first movement of C 72 it is probably because it is known from a different context.
 Bach later re-used it for his popular Mass in G minor BWV 235.
 Both the spirit of the original setting and its marked rhythmic structure made it entirely suitable for the later setting of the Gloria.

 C 72, first performed in Jan 1726, was the last original cantata that Bach presented in the Leipzig churches for almost four months.
 Instead, he performed eighteen cantatas by Johann Ludwig Bach (Wolff pp 281/2) returning to a more regular presentation of his own works for the important Easter celebrations.
 To what extent he planned a sabbatical of this kind is not known.
 But if he did prepare for it, he would almost certainly have wished to withdraw, albeit temporarily, with an impressive work and to return with one equally imposing.
 Bach was a proud man, well aware of his musical abilities and, as the incumbent Cantor, he would not have wished his works to be compared unfavourably with anothers.